Andarig: Atamrum

-Following the death of Qarni-Lim, troops from Eshnunna occupied Andarig and gave the throne to the populist leader Atamrum the son of Warad-Sim, king of Allahad.
-Andarig became independent under its new King who aligned himself with the Elamite King who had just launched a major offensive in Mesopotamia in 1765.
-Following this, Atamrum once again allied himself with Zimri-Lim who helped him take the city of Razama.
+Following the death of Qarni-Lim, troops from Eshnunna occupied Andarig and gave the throne to the populist leader Atamrum, the son of Warad-Sim, king of Allahad.
+Andarig became independent under its new King, who aligned himself with the Elamite King who had just launched a major offensive in Mesopotamia in 1765.
+Following this, Atamrum once again allied himself with Zimri-Lim, who helped him take the city of Razama.
 Although any alliance with Mari ended when the kingdom was conquered by Hammurabi.

 Himdiya

 After Atamrum died, his son Himdiya (Himdija) succeeded him.
-He established an alliance with Hazi-Teshub, the King of Razama in opposition to a bloc formed by Mutiya and Shtamar-Adad the kings of Apum and Kurda respectively.
-Himdiya conquered Apum and ruled it for two years, however he was later defeated by Kurda, who incorporated Andrig into their kingdom.
+He established an alliance with Hazi-Teshub, the King of Razama, in opposition to a bloc formed by Mutiya and Shtamar-Adad, the kings of Apum and Kurda, respectively.
+Himdiya conquered Apum and ruled it for two years; however, he was later defeated by Kurda, who incorporated Andrig into their kingdom.
 Andarig finally came to an end when it was conquered by Hammurabi and ruled by his vassal Aqba-Hammu.

 Buriya/Burija

-He is attested as sender of 10 letters to his "brother" Till-Abnu and appear as a king of Andarig.
+He is attested as the sender of 10 letters to his "brother" Till-Abnu, ruler of Apum, and appears as a king of Andarig.
 The chronology is not given.
-Till-Abnu received letters from several rulers including Astamar-Adad of Kurda and Mutija.
+Till-Abnu received letters from several rulers, including Astamar-Adad of Kurda and Mutija.
 Astamar-Adad was allied with Mutija and Sepallu against Andarig and Razama.
 Burija was allied with Hazip-Tessup of Razama (Tell al-Hawa?).